 November 10, 2022

 October 2022 amendments to the N.S.
-Renewable Electricity Regulations have ushered in a new commercial net-metering program in Nova Scotia.
+Renewable Electricity Regulations ushered in a new Commercial Net-metering regime in Nova Scotia.
 Building on April 2022 amendments to the N.S.
 Electricity Act, the amended regulations eliminate the 100 kW cap long-considered a barrier to wider adoption of Nova Scotia’s net metering program, positioning Nova Scotian businesses to develop up to 1 MW of on-site renewable energy, and allowing swathes of new program participants to reduce their electricity bills and hedge against future price increases.
 In addition, the amendments have the potential to accelerate the decarbonization of the N.S. electricity grid and help achieve Nova Scotia’s net-zero by 2050 targets, contribute to increased grid resiliency, and create new markets for Nova Scotia’s burgeoning renewable energy industry (particularly for solar).

-Industry participants and organizations interested in developing larger scale renewable energy projects under Nova Scotia’s revised net-metering program will be paying close attention to how Nova Scotia Power Incorporated (NSP) and the Nova Scotia Utilities and Review Board (UARB) implement these regulatory amendments to create a new commercial net-metering regime.
+Industry participants and organizations interested in developing larger scale renewable energy projects under Nova Scotia’s revised net-metering program will be paying close attention to how Nova Scotia Power Incorporated (NSP) and the Nova Scotia Utility and Review Board (UARB) implement these regulatory amendments to create a new commercial net-metering regime.
 Here are the highlights of the April and the October 2022 amendments and the new regime they create.

 Nova Scotia’s Net-metering Program